 Let’s overview the functions of the individual panels.
-For this I restore the default layout.
+For this, I will restore the default layout.

 Let’s begin on the left.
 We’ve already seen the File Browser panel in several videos.
 There is a separate tutorial on using this panel, so we won’t go into details here.

 The next panel is the Module Type Browser.
 Its function and structure is identical to the Insert Module dialog.
-If we want to add a module to the compound, we can use the Insert Module menu command, choose a module type and add it by a double-click.
+If we want to add a module to the compound, we can use the Insert Module menu command, choose a module type, and add it by double-clicking.
 Or we can use the Module Type Browser side panel, and after choosing the module type we simply drag and drop it into the Flow Editor.

-The Dependency Manager panel is also a complex, and it has its own tutorial.
+The Dependency Manager panel is also complex, and it has its own tutorial.
 In short, here we can handle the list of the external files referred by the active compound.
-We can move, rename, replace etc. them while maintaining the integrity of the compound.
+We can move, rename, replace them, etc., while maintaining the integrity of the compound.

 And now we speak about the right side.
 The first panel is the Pin Values.
 Here we can also see the input pin values of the currently selected module or modules, and also we have the editor boxes for each of them.
 A separate tutorial is available that discusses the various pin data types and the editor box types associated with them.

 The Dashboard panel is similar to the Pin Values.
-But here only a selection of the pins are displayed, namely that ones exposed from the top level of the compound.
+But here only a section of the pins are displayed, namely the ones exposed from the top level of the compound.
 The exposed pins will always be displayed here independently of the currently selected module.
 So we can collect the properties we want constant access to here.

-On the right side in a separate group we can find the History panel.
+On the right side in a separate group, we can find the History panel.
 It contains the list of the operations performed on the compound since it was loaded.
-For e.g. if I move the Sequencer module, a new line appears in the list.
-When we apply undos and redos the system moves up and down in this list.
+E.g., if I move the Sequencer module, a new line appears in the list.
+When we apply undos and redos the system moves up and down on the list.
 We can return to an arbitrary previous state by double-clicking on the operation.
 This is also true for skipping forward.
-Of course if we perform a new operation from an intermediate state - let’s do a movement - the redo steps won’t be available anymore.
+Of course, if we perform a new operation from an intermediate state - let’s do a movement - the redo steps won’t be available anymore.

 And this concludes the tutorial of the docking system and the panel types.